TruncatedDinoSour/armour/doc/d/pDB-1.md

 ### AES

-AES in GCM mode is used as a final layer of encryption, it is a slow, but secure encryption algorihm.
+AES in GCM mode is used as a final layer of encryption, it is a slow, but secure encryption algorithm.
 This is how pDBv1 utilizes it:

     bytes aes(bytes data) {